ExtendRealityLtd/Tilia.Interactions.Interactables.Unity/Documentation/API/Interactables/Grab/Action/GrabInteractableFollowAction.md

 #### ApplyInactiveKinematicState()

-Applies the inactive kinematic state to the Rigidbody of the interactable.
+Applies the inactive kinematic state to the Rigidbody of the Interactable.

 ##### Declaration